I’ve seen the future of gaming, and it’s on the cloud.

 Ridge federates data centers and cloud service providers into a unified network: heterogeneous infrastructure is transformed into a homogeneous, massively distributed, cloud platform.
 When working on Ridge Cloud, developers are agnostic to each data center’s specific hypervisor and cloud management environment.
 They need only to interact via a single API to deploy applications, including gaming, in any location.

+In hopes that this article managed to get Cloud Gaming explained, you should now know and understand the basic and general advantages of gaming in the cloud.
 By offering an extension to the public cloud, Ridge’s massively distributed cloud enables you to deploy and scale gaming applications anywhere.
 And through managed Kubernetes services, even complex, resource-intensive games can match the highest expectations of the most savvy gamer.
 There is no longer the need to rely on the availability of resources in any specific location in order to realize the benefits of cloud computing.

 Ridge unlocks the full potential of cloud-native applications and has changed the way gaming developers can design and deploy new gaming adventures.
 For them, cloud-nativity now enables them to be flexible and innovative without being limited by their cloud infrastructure.